 Limousine, Midnight Blue starred Jamey Hecht.
 Adapted by Artistic Director Charles Pasternak and Hecht, from his own published book of poetry by the same name.
 Pasternak directed the show, with the multimedia developed by Hecht.

-The Porters seventh season then continued with Gus Krieger’s original work, Sherlock Through the Looking-Glass, based on the works of Sir Arthur Conan Doyle and Lewis Carroll.
+The Porters seventh season continued with Gus Krieger’s original work, Sherlock Through the Looking Glass, based on the works of Sir Arthur Conan Doyle and Lewis Carroll.
 Directed by Krieger, the show starred Kevin Stidham as Sherlock, Timothy Portnoy as Watson, and Bert Emmett as Lewis Carroll.
-It was a smash success, and the second sold-out run of our season.

 Following the success of Sherlock, Ron Sossi and the Odyssey Theatre Ensemble agreed to co-produce remounts of Sherlock and Orwellian.
-This was an exciting new step for us as a company, and we dove right in.
 In the fall of 2013, as a co-production between the Odyssey Theatre Ensemble and The Porters of Hellsgate, Sherlock Through the Looking Glass and Orwellian opened once again.
-An exciting season continued…

 To close out the Porters seventh season, we turned to one of Shakespeare’s most unknown works, Timon of Athens.
 The show was directed by Charles Pasternak, and starred Thomas Bigley in the title role, Cynthia Beckert as Apamantus, and Sean Faye as Flavius.